Revenue Teams, Sales | February 24, 2024

 Your territory plan will need continuous iteration and additions as things move.
 Any accounts that aren’t assigned to a rep (especially tier 1 and 2) are fair game for Marketing.
 If they’re absolutely not a fit, Marketing shouldn’t bother either.

 And there you have it!
 You’ve just increased your sales team’s efficiency by 70% or more.
 If you need help building your territory plan, we offer this as part of our Strategic RevOps services.
-More of a DIYer, but need some guidance?
-We also provide Weekly RevOps Coaching.

 TL;DR